terrybrashaw/Wrest/Misc.md

 * ESP Honeypot
 * Trains (WoW-style transportation with big platforms that move on a rail)
 * Each type of mob should have its own distinct mechanic, similar to Doom or Serious Sam
+* Anything interactable should have an emmisive green glow pattern somewhere.
+(Doors, chests, beds, machines)

 ### Server settings ###
 * The server decides which languages are allowed.